 Table of Contents

 Why Orchids Might Not Have Roots

 When this spongy velamen covering stays wet for too long, it can no longer function properly.
-Prolonged exposure to excess water can lead to root rot.
-This will eventually kill the plant if it is not addressed in a timely manner.
+Think of a sponge, which when waterlogged can no longer absorb more water, and overtime, becomes moldy.
+Likewise, prolonged exposure to excess water can lead to root rot in orchids.
+This will eventually kill your orchid if you do not address it in a timely manner.

 Decomposing potting media is another cause of root rot in orchids.
 This is because the media turns acidic when it decomposes, thus forcing the roots to grow in unfavorable conditions.